 The existing design of the storefront is architecturally compatible with the surrounding storefronts and structures in terms of materials, color, lighting, and overall design, and the Applicant proposes no significant changes to the storefront.
 However, PMC Section 4-16.03(c)(1)(ii) sets a minimum standard for the amount of glass along the storefront, and the Applicant has proposed minor alterations to the storefront to achieve compliance with this standard.
-Additionally, the Applicant has selected a new color scheme and window material that will be consistent with the surrounding buildings.
-A façade elevation can be found on the last page of the Project Plans in Attachment C.
+The use of the second floor of the unit would only be for employee access; therefore, the second story portion of the front elevation is not considered the storefront for the purposes of compliance with PMC Section 4-16.03(c)(1)(ii).

-Because the existing glazing does not comply with PMC Section 4-16.03(c)(1)(ii), which requires that the storefronts (front façade) shall be primarily glass with glass occupying at least forty-five (45%) percent of the entire store front and sixty (60%) percent of the horizontal length of the store and window and door areas cannot be covered, tinted, or made opaque in any way, or obscured in any way by landscaping, floor displays, equipment, or the like.
-As such, a condition of approval has been added that would require modification of the front window to comply.
+The first floor of the proposed storefront is 24' wide and 8' high for a total of 192 sf.
+The first floor of the existing storefront currently has a 10' by 6' window and a door with a 2' by 5'-6" glass panel for a total of 71 sf of glass.
+Therefore, the existing glass along the first story storefront does not occupy at least 45 percent (86.4 sf minimum) of the storefront nor does the 10' wide window plus the 2' wide glass panel door meet the 60 percent of horizontal length of the store (14'-3" minimum).
+A condition of approval would require modification of the front window to comply with PMC Section 4-16.03(c)(1)(ii).
 The condition of approval would require the style of the new window to be architecturally compatible.
 Therefore, the minor nature of the modification of the façade and the requirement controlling the design of the new window would ensure the modification to the façade would be architecturally compatible with the surrounding storefronts and structures.
 Therefore, as conditioned, there is sufficient information to make this finding.